Scott Brown (politician): Post-2014 U.S. Senate campaign

-Ambassador to New Zealand and Samoa (2017–2020)
+U.S. Ambassador to New Zealand and Samoa (2017–2020)

-On April 20, 2017, it was reported that Brown was nominated by President Donald Trump to be the next United States Ambassador to New Zealand and Samoa.
-He was confirmed by the Senate as Ambassador to New Zealand on June 8, 2017 and arrived in New Zealand on June 25.
-He was confirmed as Ambassador to Samoa a month later.
+On April 20, 2017, President Donald Trump announced his nomination of Scott Brown to serve as the next United States Ambassador to New Zealand and Samoa.
+Brown was confirmed by the U.S. Senate as Ambassador to New Zealand and Samoa on June 8, 2017 with a 94-4 vote.
+Brown began his U.S. ambassadorship in New Zealand on June 25, 2017.